Keyword stuffing in a nutshell

-If you’re unnaturally repeating a specific keyword or number multiple times out of context in a piece of content and your readers can see it, you’re practicing visible keyword stuffing.
+If you’re unnaturally repeating a specific keyword or number multiple times out of context in a piece of content and your readers can see it, that’s visible keyword stuffing.

-As you can see, the term ‘best vacuum cleaner’ is used an uncalled-for number of times here, and is sometimes out of context or completely irrelevant to the main topic of the content.
+As you can see, the term ‘best vacuum cleaner’ is used way too many times here.
+It’s even used out of context in some places, and in others it’s completely irrelevant to the main topic of the content.
 At the end of the day, no one will see this text and say ‘wow’.

-Here’s another example of a web page that uses several closely-related keywords in its copy to get search engines to rank it high in search.
+Here’s another example of a web page that uses several closely-related keywords in its copy to get search engines to favor it in search.
 Now, although it isn’t as blatant as the example above, it’s still keyword stuffing.

-Other examples of visible keyword stuffing include inserting text blocks that just repeat a keyword, and link spamming, as shown in the screenshot below (which is, of course, just an example):
+Other examples of visible keyword stuffing include inserting text blocks that just repeat a keyword.
+There’s also link spamming, as shown in the screenshot below (which is, of course, just an example):

-The latter is also known as spamdexing, and even though it may not be a direct keyword stuffing example, the idea behind it is the same.
-You’re looking to fill your content with various links, which is interpreted as keyword spamming by search engines and can lead to a penalty.
+Link spamming is also known as spamdexing, and even though it may not be a direct keyword stuffing example, the idea behind it is the same.
+You’re trying to fill your content with various links, which is interpreted as keyword spamming by search engines and can lead to penalties.

 Examples of invisible keyword stuffing

-Other content creators are smart enough to know not to mess with people’s user experience.
-So, instead of pushing keywords right in front of their eyes, consequently creating spammy, unreadable text, they simply hide the text.
+Some content creators are smart enough to know not to mess with their users’ page experience.
+So, instead of pushing keywords directly in front of their eyes, these creators might still create spammy, unreadable text, but simply hide it from the reader.

-There are several ways you can hide keywords from readers, but not from search engine crawlers.
-You could, for example, make the color of the text and background the same (as shown above), but web page text, no matter what its color, style, or size is, is still HTML.
-This means that it will, in fact, be spotted by search engines when they crawl and index your web page.
+There are several ways to hide keywords from readers, but not from search engine crawlers.
+You could, for example, make the color of the text and background the same (as shown above), but web page text, no matter its color, style, or size, is still HTML.
+This means it will still be spotted by search engines when they crawl and index your web page.

-Additionally, you can stuff the keyword within the web page’s HTML code, like in the comment, meta, and/or alt tag, where they will also be found by search bots.
+You can also stuff the keyword in the web page’s HTML code, like in the comment, meta, and/or alt tag, but search bots will still find them.

 Can keyword stuffing help your website?